codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 ### Styling Tabs

 Styling the ActionBar requires using the [[Styles|Styles and Themes]] system for declaring the look of the ActionBar and tabs.
-We can tweak the styles of these by building a custom theme:
+We can tweak the styles of these by building a custom theme in the `res/values-v14/styles.xml`:

 ```xml
 <style name="MyTheme" parent="android:Theme.Holo.Light.DarkActionBar">